 So Alternative Fruit may have turned a few heads a couple of weeks ago when we reported on top educational podcasts and included an entry for science fiction.
 What?
 Some of you asked, why fiction for education?
 It sounds like we're teaching lies to our kids perhaps?
 Not really, you know we take it for granted that the stories are not true.
 It's the context and morals within them that cause us to learn about life.
 Stories have been used to communicate wisdom for millennia, modern stories are no different.
 Famous fables and parables have us all thinking along the same lines in certain situations.
-Books like Terrance The Shy Hedgehog by yours truly are more modern examples of the same thing.
+Books like Terrance The Shy Hedgehog are more modern examples of the same thing.
 Useful for knowing how people are going to behave, as well as making sure everyone knows the rules.
 There are key features in fiction that communicate good wholesome education.
 It is a longer stretch for the mind, we have to think about it, it requires us to analyse and weigh up various points.
 Encouraging us to think independently based on given criteria, like those found in a well-written story, helps us to do the same thing in real life.
 It makes good practice.
 Here are some of the main points we can look to when finding the benefit in reading fiction.

 Reading makes us happy and content.
 This sets the perfect atmosphere for good learning.
 An environment of quiet thoughtfulness without stress makes everyone's life better.
 When students are happy and content they will naturally learn more and be willing to discover things for themselves.
 They'll have the energy to muster the confidence to tackle the big ideas they need to succeed.